 The Entity's financial statements have been prepared on a going concern basis, which assumes that the Entity will continue to operate for at least 12 months from the date of the financial reporting.
-The Entity conducts the resistance tests according to the scenarios, to further assess the need to implement recovery plans or take precautionary liquidity management measures.

-The microcredit activity has continued to be affected by the pandemic situation and the Entity has continued to take concrete measures for the management of the microcredit portfolio, the identification of cases in repayment difficulties, irrecoverable loans, etc.
+For this purpose, the Entity conducts resistance tests, in order to assess the Entity's ability to withstand the effects of deteriorating market scenarios, as well as to judge the need to implement recovery plans or take liquidity management precautions.
+The activity of microcredit has continued to be affected by the pandemic situation and the Entity has continued to take concrete measures for managing the microcredit portfolio, identifying cases with repayment difficulties, irrecoverable loans, etc.